[Week 26 of 52 Weeks to a Better Relationship With Your Child]

 When you make mistakes, don’t beat yourself up over it.
 Don’t get sucked down into the muck over it and don’t keep apologizing to your children.
 In fact, save the apologies to your children for really important mistakes.
 They don’t need to know every little thing you are second guessing yourself about.

-Don’t feel guilty for getting angry.
+Also, don’t feel guilty for getting angry.
 It is not the anger, but what you do in response to it that is important.
-Is it because you are tired and need to adjust the schedule?
-Is the anger a signal that there is a real issue with a child that should be addressed?
+Anger is always something that should be used to help you evaluate the situation.

 Enjoy being a parent